 Helping young people at risk of social exclusion

-The 'Time for Change' project uses a unique blend of intensive one-to-one work group activities and challenging outdoor environments and activities to provide young participants with space away from their normal environment where they can start to consider the changes that they want to make to their lives.
+The Time for Change Europe project used a unique blend of intensive one-to-one work groups and challenging outdoor activities to provide young participants with space away from their normal environments where they could start to consider the changes that they wanted to make to their lives.

 Why is it 'Time for change'?

 Young people who face particular social disadvantage are at even higher risk of not having access to or becoming removed from education, training, employment, and active society – an issue that is an international concern.

 In 2019, European Commission figures showed more than 3.3 million young people aged 15-24 were unemployed in the EU.
 In addition, the 2019 unemployment rate among young people is recorded as less than 15%.
 However, this is more than double the overall unemployment rate for all age groups (recorded as less than 7%).

 It is widely believed that the mobility of learners and youth is of paramount importance and even more so for those facing the most disadvantage and highest risk of social exclusion.
 In order to have access to mobility, however, young people must have the skills to enable them to undertake training, education or work experience.

 The Time for Change Europe initiative aimed to:

 - create opportunities and address the needs of young people most at risk of becoming excluded from socio-economic activities;

 - establish the basic core competencies needed to move into education, work or training; and